Straight to the Point

 Consistently accurate, with a functional design and practical extras, this OXO Stainless Steel Scale came out on top again and again in every round of testing.
 Our winning scale went above and beyond as the only one to feature a pull-out display, battery-life and maximum-weight indicators, and the longest delay before the scale shuts off automatically.
 Its slim design makes it easy to fit it into any drawer, though it's still heavy and stable during use.
 In 2021, OXO released a newer model that we’ve tested and think is an improvement on the original.
 While there are some small design changes, what we love about the scale still exists: the removable scale bed for easy cleaning and the pull-out display for when you’re weighing a large vessel.
 What’s more, the newer scale now remembers which unit you’ve been using, so you don’t need to reset it after each power-up.
 Finally, the blue backlight has been removed and replaced with a digital display where the background is black and the measurements are in white, so it’s always illuminated no matter the amount of light in your kitchen.

-For the Minimalist: Escali Primo Digital Scale
+The Best Budget Kitchen Scale: Escali Primo Digital Scale

 The Escali may not have all the trimmings of the OXO scale, but at half the price, this durable yet lightweight scale is an excellent kitchen workhorse.
 It has a minimalist design, with simple buttons and an easy-to-read display.
 We found it to be accurate to the gram, with near-instantaneous readings and a long delay before auto shutoff.

 The Criteria: What We Look for in a Great Kitchen Scale